kubernetes-retired/kubefed/docs/keps/20200619-kubefed-pull-reconciliation.md

 The main challenge of this approach is filtering what federated resources a kubefed daemon should be able to watch.
-In other words, a watch should be only aware of changes in the resources assigned to this cluster.
+In other words, a watch should be only aware of changes in the resources assigned to its cluster.
 This could be done adding labels to the federated resources in addition to RBAC settings in the control plane cluster to only allow `get` to the resources that